 Step 1: Install Parallels Desktop 12

 For this, go to the Parallels Desktop official website and get the link to the software’s download.
 If you are using Parallels for the first time you may want to try the free version first.
 In order to get access to all the features the software has to offer however, it is advisable to purchase the license.
-This will cost you $49.99 if you are upgrading from an older version of the software and $79.99 for first time installation.

 The full version will be available for download in the form of a DMG file once you have paid for the license.
 The download process may take a while to be completed.
 Once through, install Parallels Desktop.
 A few prompts will guide you through the entire process making it simple.

 In this example we will download the Windows 10 ISO directly on Microsoft official page and move your “Windows 10.iso” file to Desktop.